 If you have enough time (or a bread maker) you can get gluten-free recipes and make your own bread – which may add a nice personal touch.
 Make it easy for yourself and give everyone a taste of gluten free for your party – that way no-one feels awkward about needing a special meal.

 This list may help you to work out what you can and can’t serve too.

-Our favourite is Fillet of Halibut with a panache of greens (pictured) delicious, beautiful and completely gluten free.
+Our favourite is Fillet of Sea Bass with basil mash and vegetable ratatouille (pictured) delicious, beautiful and completely gluten free.